+Financial Statements

-Financial Statements Type of auditors' report issued: unmodified Internal control over financial reporting: Material weaknesses(es) identified?
-Control deficiency(s) identified that are not considered to be material weakness(es)? yes no X yes none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over financial reporting: Material weakness(es) identified?
-Control deficiency(s) identified that are not considered to be material weakness(es)? yes X no yes X none reported Type of auditors' report issued on compliance for major programs: unmodified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of the Uniform Guidance? yes X no Identification of major programs: CFDA Number 97.036 Name of Federal Program Disaster Grants - Publicly Assistance (FEMA) Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low-risk auditee? yes X no
+Type of auditors' report issued: unmodified

+Internal control over financial reporting: Material weaknesses(es) identified? yes Xno • Control deficiency(s) identified that are not considered to be material weakness(es)?
+X yes none reported Noncompliance material to financial statements noted? yes X no Federal Awards Internal control over financial reporting: • Material weakness(es) identified? yes X_no Control deficiency(s) identified that are not considered to be material weakness(es)? yes X none reported Type of auditors' report issued on compliance for major programs: unmodified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of the Uniform Guidance? yes X no Identification of major programs: CFDA Number Name of Federal Program Community Development Block 12.228 Grants Dollar threshold used to distinguish between type A and type B programs: \$750,000 Auditee qualified as low-risk auditee? yes X no

 TOWN OF VINTON, LA.
-SCHEDULE OF FINDINGS AND QUESTIONED COSTS - CONTINUED Year Ended September 30, 2022
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS - CONTINUED Year Ended September 30, 2023

-II - Findings Relating to the Financial Statements Which are Required to be Reported in Accordance with Generally Accepted Governmental Auditing Standards being over budget by 5% or more in one major fund
+II - Findings Relating to the Financial Statements Which are Required to be Reported in Accordance with Generally Accepted Governmental Auditing Standards